-Mated Queens are available by pre-purchase arrangement September to April.
-Distribution is available nationwide via courier or by pickup from our Base in Helensville.
+Mated Queens are available by pre-purchase from September to April.
+Distribution is available nationwide via courier or by pickup from our Base in Waitoki.
 Place your order

-SJA Virgin queen are a great option as they are more cost effective than a mated queen, more robust than a queen cell and can be sent anywhere in the country via post.
+SJA Virgin Queens are a great option.
+They are more cost effective than a Mated Queen and more robust than a Queen cell plus they can be sent anywhere in the country via post.

 Virgin Queens come in a Queen cage with some escorts the same as a mated Queen and can be released into a Queen-less hive by snapping off the tab and and placing the cage between the frames in the brood nest.

 We have found virgin Queen introduction to be very successful achieving around the same results as Queen cells.